raspberrypi/rpi-imager/qt/README-qt-build.md

 - Regular desktop applications
 - Windowed applications
 - Applications that need to work alongside other desktop software

-### EGLFS (Optional)

-If you specify the `--use-eglfs` option, Qt will be built for direct rendering.
-This configuration is better for:
-- Full-screen applications
-- Kiosk applications
-- Embedded systems without a desktop environment
-- Applications that need maximum GPU performance

 ## Raspberry Pi Optimizations